-I swear, it feels like a continent when it comes to Indian food.
-The food served in the North side is completely different when compared to South India.
+The food served in the north of India is completely different when compared to South India.
 This is the same for East India and West India as well.
-And if you plan to stay in a homestay, you can get the touch of ‘ghar ka khana’, meaning a home cooked food.
-It is a paradise for vegetarians and inviting for the meat lovers, a place which is something for everyone when it comes to food.
+And if you plan to stay in a homestay, you can get the touch of ‘ghar ka khana’, meaning home-cooked food.
+When it comes to food in India, there is something for everyone.

 Food in North India vs. South India